sparkflows/sparkflows-docs/docs/tutorials/end-to-end/books-recommendations/data-modelling.rst

    :width: 90%

-Printing Top 20 Books to Recommend
+Printing the Top 20 Books to Recommend
 ----------------------

 We use the ``Print N Rows`` processor to display a certain number of rows from the data.
 In this case we are displaying the top 20 books to be recommended.
 We can also see in the output how the weighted ratings compare to the average ratings(column R).
 We can also see how without using the weighted ratings instead of average ratings, it would impossible to seperate the top few books.